Energy and Climate Change

 We’re making a bold commitment: by 2020, the carbon footprint of the drink in your hand will be one third less than it was in 2007.

-We are committing to an average carbon footprint reduction across all of our products, in all packaging formats, across the complete value chain.
+We have committed to an average carbon footprint reduction across all of our products, in all packaging formats, across the complete value chain.

 What does that mean?
-It’s about purchasing sustainable ingredients, how our packaging is made, how our drinks are bottled, the way they are transported, how they are chilled and the way they are disposed of after our consumers have enjoyed them.
+It’s about purchasing sustainable ingredients and considering how our packaging is made, how our drinks are bottled, the way they are transported, how they are chilled and the way they are disposed of after our consumers have enjoyed them.